revmischa/e-id/README.md

 # What is this?
 Instructions for interacting with an identity smartcard.
 The examples here are using an Estonian e-Residency identity.

-Shows how to sign files, verify identities and signatures, and a look at what's in your card and identity.
+See how to sign files, verify identities and signatures, and a look at what's in your card and identity.

 ## Use Hardware

 ### Packages:
-*Ubuntu*: sudo apt install opensc
+_Debian/Ubuntu_: `sudo apt install opensc`

 To install support apps for signing documents and chrome extension integration on debian/ubuntu:  https://id.ee/index.php?id=34448

 #### List attached readers: